Lenox: Two join creative team at Winstanley

 The Green Pastures Fund of the Berkshire Taconic Community Foundation has awarded $11,000 in grants to seven nonprofits that are located in its coverage area.

-Greenagers Community Gardens received $2,000 to combine its Front Lawn Food program with a Community Garden at Berkshire South Regional Community Center, while Gould Farm received $1,500
+Greenagers Community Gardens received $2,000 to combine its Front Lawn Food program with a Community Garden at Berkshire South Regional Community Center, while Gould Farm received $1,500 for bulk feed storage bins to help preserve feed for their animals.

 The Southern Berkshire Regional School District received $1,000 to help students enrolled in agriculture classes at Mount Everett Regional High School tour local farms and agribusinesses; while the BNRC Agricultural Commission received 3,000 to help establish a pilot small grant program for Berkshire County Agricultural Commissions.